SukkoPera/N64PadForArduino/README.md

 You will NOT need any level translator for the data pin.
 This is because the pin is driven in an open-collector fashion, which never puts voltage on the line but lets a pull-up resistor do the job.
 Controllers seem to have this pull-up resistor internally, but you might want/need to add an external one, say 1-10k (I'd start with 2.2k since the line must rise quickly).
 Wire it to 3.3V of course.

+It is common practice to build a cheap extension cable and cut it to get a proper plug.
+Note that currently you can also get cheap PCB-mount connectors for both the N64 and GC from Chinese shopping sites or from [raphnet](https://www.raphnet-tech.com/products/gc_controller_connector/index.php) in Canada.

 ### Nintendo 64
 ![N64 Pinout](extras/N64ControllerPinout.jpg)